gh-mentor/Caylent-040925/sql/inventory.md

 4. **Additional Features**:
    - Create a view named `product_list` to display product, category, and supplier details.
-   - Implement a stored procedure to retrieve the `product_list` view.
+   - Implement a stored procedure named `GetProductList` to retrieve the `product_list` view.
-   - Add a trigger to update the `products` table when a `categories` record is deleted.
+   - Add a trigger `trg_UpdateProductsOnCategoryDelete` to update the `products` table when a `categories` record is deleted.
+   - Define a function `TotalProductsInCategory` to calculate the total number of products in a category.
-   - Define functions to calculate the total number of products in a category and those supplied by a supplier.
+   - Define a function `TotalProductsBySupplier` to calculate the total number of products supplied by a supplier.